 Until recently, the area could only be reached after a 2 day trek.
 Now, new roads mean that the site can be accessed in just a few hours.

 Why is it interesting?

 Danakil has a large number of extreme environments that form an intricate complex geological and biological setting with volcanoes, hydrothermal systems, salt flats and deposits, and extreme microbial communities.
-Europlanet 2020 RI, together with partners including Mekelle University and the University of Bologna, is preparing the site as a planetary analogue for access by the wider scientific community.
+Europlanet 2020 RI, together with partners including Mekelle University and the University of Bologna, has prepared the site as a planetary analogue for access by the wider scientific community.
 This characterisation process includes the regional geology, geomorphology and geochemical composition, different metabolic environments in which bacterial populations could have become isolated, and the extraction of DNA from bacteria found at the site, to develop a metabolic model for the system.
-Scientists and geologists will be able to apply for funding from Europlanet to visit the Danakil Depression from March 2017 onwards.
+Scientists and geologists are now able to apply for funding from Europlanet to visit the Danakil Depression.